jeffkaufman/nomic/README.md

 ## Playing

 Once you're playing, propose rule changes by making pull requests.
 There are no turns, just go for it.
 Vote on other people's changes by reviewing them.
+Use the dashboard found at https://www.jefftk.com/nomic to track which PRs you haven't reviewed.

 ## Winning